gebv/acc/README.md

   - [ ] Added balance_changes + tests
   - [ ] Access to functions.
 For internal methods, external access is not available.
   - [ ] Prevent editing data in tables - read only.
 Modifing via API
+  - [ ] More database-level checks
+    - [ ] Transaction from one to the same account

 # Future list
 - [ ] Process each operation and save the executed status in current operation